-Westwood, MA, U.S.A. - Age 71 - Independent
+Westwood, MA, U.S.A.
+Age 71 Independent

-- Senior executive

-- Public sector

-- Financial
+- Areas of expertise

 - Risk management

 - U.S. operations | Governance

 - Human resources management and executive compensation

 Mr. DeWolfe's extensive business, investment and leadership experience in the public and private sectors qualify him to serve as a Manulife director and Chairman.
 He brings governance expertise through previous experience as chairman of a public company and a director of several well known organizations in the U.S.